Anvil/bash-argsparse/README.md

 * Automatic help message generation
 * Simple option declarations
 * Different option types: simple, with value, with cumulative (uniq or not) values
 * User-input checkings (either by type, enumerations or custom checking)
 * Hook settings
+* Option properties making them excluding each other, aliasing other options, or (sic) non-optional.

 ### Requirements